tkhq/demo-lygos-dlc/README.md

 ## Known gaps

-Everything here is something a production system would need and this demo does not do.
+A non-comprehensive list of what a production system would need, not included in this demo.

 1. **The attestation is not verified.** The service signs its verdict with the enclave's ephemeral key (an *app proof*) and the page checks that signature, but nothing pairs it with a *boot